 In 2011, the State of California enacted the AB 109 Public Safety Realignment Act.
 This Act diverts the custody housing and supervision of offenders convicted of certain state prison offenses to the local county level.
 Realignment legislation also directs the State to give counties a portion of sales tax and vehicle license fee revenue to fund the new responsibilities realigned from the state to the counties.
 In order to receive the funding, counties are required to have a Community Corrections Partnership (CCP) that creates and oversees an AB 109 Realignment Implementation Plan (AB 109 Plan) identifying programs to address responsibilities for realigned offenders going through the local justice continuum.

-Sacramento County accomplished a lot through the implementation of the Long-Term AB 109 Plan, however, in 2020, the state began requiring annual updates to the AB 109 Plan.
-In 2021, Sacramento County developed a Community Corrections Partnership Advisory Board (CCPAB) to draft the 2021 AB 109 Plan.
-This report incorporates 2014 Long-Term AB 109 Plan priorities along with additional recommendations from the CCPAB for potential adoption to serve as the 2021 AB 109 Plan.
+Sacramento County has made many system improvements pursuant to a Long-Term AB 109 Plan established in 2014, however, in 2020, the state began requiring annual updates to the AB 109 Plan.
+In 2021, Sacramento County developed a Community Corrections Partnership Advisory Board (CCPAB) to recommend annual updates to the AB 109 Plan.
+This report incorporates prior AB 109 Plan priorities along with additional recommendations from the CCPAB for potential adoption to serve as the AB 109 Plan 2022 Update.
+These updates are due to the Board of State and Community Corrections by December 15 each year, and must be adopted by the CCP and accepted by the County Board of Supervisors prior to submission.
+Overall plan funding, which is tied to specific tax resources at the state level, typically becomes available by January 31st of the following year.